Muts256/Incidence-Response/Brute-Force-Attempt-Detection.md

 ![image alt](https://github.com/Muts256/SNC-Public/blob/2bdee97c08e8482a78020086ef3c927c0fa3d098/Images/Incident-Response/Brute-Force/In11.png)

-Part of the investigation is to find out if any of the violitiong IP addresses was successful in its attempt to gain access to any of the systems.
-To get this navigation to Sentinel and run manual run the rule.
+Part of the investigation is to find out if any of the violating IP addresses was successful in it's attempt to gain access to any of the systems.
+To get this navigation to Sentinel and manual run the rule.

 ![image alt](https://github.com/Muts256/SNC-Public/blob/2bdee97c08e8482a78020086ef3c927c0fa3d098/Images/Incident-Response/Brute-Force/In11a.png)

-Create another query that will establish if any of the IP addesses gained access.
+Create another query that will establish/confirm if any of the IP addesses gained access.

 ![image alt](https://github.com/Muts256/SNC-Public/blob/2bdee97c08e8482a78020086ef3c927c0fa3d098/Images/Incident-Response/Brute-Force/In11b.png)